-A self-taught artist living in Huddersfield, West Yorkshire, I work mainly in water miscible oils, sometimes in acrylic and often in pencil.
-I have used a variety of media in the past including watercolours, paper mache and textiles but over recent years, as I have sought a real authenticity in my art which reflects me and the way I like to work, I am becoming more focussed.
+A self-taught artist living in Huddersfield, West Yorkshire, I work mainly in water miscible oils, watercolour and graphite pencil.
+I have used a variety of media in the past including acrylics, paper mache and textiles but over recent years, as I have sought a real authenticity in my art which reflects me and the way I like to work, I am becoming more focussed.

 I am particularly drawn to landscape forms which tell the story of the land, revealing whispers of its history.
 Many of my works include rocks or stones representing the solidity below but also the shaping and sculpting by years of weather and wear.
 I love big skies that give us permission to breathe deeply and I love the bright colours of joy shared in the delight of the landscape.
 When I need space and calm there is nothing better than driving up to the hills for walks on the ‘scruffy’, rough and wild moorland spaces near my home.